danielharrell/SumLect2015/Lost_Idea_LA.md

 what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?
+(Formulate challenge here.)

-Suppose our given condition were to think we know when we don't.
+Suppose our given
+condition were to think we know when we don't.
 Or to have answers, but to questions that have been forgotten.
 The end of a liberal education would then seem to lie in the